nsystema/job-hunt-rpg-mobile-home/README.md

-# Job Hunt RPG - React Native Mobile App
+# Job Hunt RPG - React Native Mobile App (Expo SDK 53)

 A gamified job hunting experience built with React Native and Expo.
 Track your job applications, earn XP and gold, and level up your career journey!